rohit-singh-gautam/Serializer/README.md

 # Serializer

-C++ Serializer that utilized C++ language construct so that it can create simple class and template serializer.
+C++ Serializer that utilized C++ language construct so that it can create simple class and template serializerm with limited data types supported.
+This will be extended to other languages in future.

 ## Language Construct
 ### Namespace